alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 ### Existing JSON

 Perhaps we already have our data in JSON format.
-We can skip the initial record translation by directly passing our data into
+We can skip the initial record normalization by directly passing our data into
 dynatable:

 {% highlight js %}